imander/w251/assignments/a3/README.md

 ## Multi-Architecture Builds

-Building for multiple-architectures simultaneously requires more configuration that the previous method.
+Building for multiple architectures simultaneously requires more configuration that the previous method.
 The benefit is that all docker images can be built on a single machine.
-In order to perform a multi-architecture build the following prerequisites must be met:
+In order to perform a multi-architecture build the following prerequisites must be met.

 - Docker with buildx and experimental features enabled
 - A buildx environment that can build both x86 and arm images
 - A dockerhub account since build and push happens in a single step

-If all prerequisites are met run the following command to build all images with x86 and ARM architectures and push to dockerhub.
+If all prerequisites are met, run the following command to build all images with x86 and ARM architectures and push to dockerhub.

 ```
 $ make buildx-all
 ```

-When using the buildx option images won't be named based on the CPU architecture so the [docker-compose](infrastructure/ansible/roles/edge_device/templates/docker-compose.yml.j2) file for the edge devices must be edited in remove `-arm` from the image names.
+When using the buildx option images won't be named based on the CPU architecture so the [docker-compose](infrastructure/ansible/roles/edge_device/templates/docker-compose.yml.j2) file for the edge devices must be edited by removing `-arm` from the image names.
 The following linux command can accomplish this without having to manually edit the file.

 ```
 $ sed -i 's/-arm//' infrastructure/ansible/roles/edge_device/templates/docker-compose.yml.j2